alchemy-fullstack-js-summer-2018/budget-tracker/LAB-3.md

 Change your project to use async actions that communicate data changes to the server.

-1. On all your `actions.test.js`, change to `it.skip`
-    - We will learn how to test on Monday
 1. Add a service module for making API calls
     - Create firebase.json calls for each need action:
         - `GET /categories.json`